livey/raspberrypi_telegram_surveillance/README.md

 ## raspberrypi_telegram_surveillance
 Use pi camera to detect the moition and sent the video to your telegram.
 The image resolution is maximized.
-When the video resolution is 1920*792, it manages framerate 8.
+When the video resolution is 1920x792, it manages framerate 8.
+Use a usb audio device to detect voice and send the voice to you telegram.

 ## dependencies
 [sudo apt install gpac](https://gpac.wp.imt.fr/tag/mp4box/)